-- Parse the serialized input to determine the values of the Encoded JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature.
-When using the JWS Compact Serialization, these three values are represented as text strings in that order, separated by two period ('.') characters.
-The JWS JSON Serialization is described in Section 7. - 2.
+- 1. Parse the serialized input to determine the values of the JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature.
+When using the JWS Compact Serialization, the Encoded JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature are represented as text strings in that order, separated by two period ('.') characters.
+The JWS JSON Serialization is described in Section 7.2. - 2.
 The Encoded JWS Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 3.
+Let the JWS Protected Header value be the result of base64url decoding the Encoded JWS Header. - 4.
+The resulting JWS Protected Header MUST be a completely valid JSON object conforming to RFC 4627 [RFC4627].

-The resulting JWS Header MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 4.
-The resulting JWS Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood. - 5.
-The Encoded JWS Payload MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 6.
-The Encoded JWS Signature MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 7.
-The JWS Signature MUST be successfully validated against the JWS Signing Input (the concatenation of the Encoded JWS Header, a period ('.') character, and the Encoded JWS Payload) in the manner defined for the algorithm being used, which MUST be accurately represented by the value of the alg (algorithm) header parameter, which MUST be present. - 8.
+- 5. If using the JWS Compact Serialization, let the JWS Header be the JWS Protected Header; otherwise, when using the JWS JSON Serialization, let the JWS Header be the union of the members of the corresponding protected and header header parameter values, all of which must be completely valid JSON objects. - 6.
+The resulting JWS Header MUST NOT contain duplicate Header Parameter Names.
+When using the JWS JSON Serialization, this restriction includes that the same Header Parameter Name also MUST NOT occur in distinct JSON Text Object values that together comprise the JWS Header. - 7.
+The resulting JWS Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood. - 8.
+The Encoded JWS Payload MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 9.
+The Encoded JWS Signature MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 10.
+The JWS Signature MUST be successfully validated against the JWS Signing Input (the concatenation of the Encoded JWS Header, a period ('.') character, and the Encoded JWS Payload) in the manner defined for the algorithm being used, which MUST be accurately represented by the value of the alg (algorithm) header parameter, which MUST be present. - 11.
 If the JWS JSON Serialization is being used, repeat this process for each digital signature or MAC value contained in the representation.